sahiliamsso/docs/source/installation-guide/install.md

 2. [Start the Gluu Server and login to the container](#start-the-gluu-server-and-login)
 3. [Run `setup.py`](#run-setuppy)

+!!!
+Note
+    Make sure your VM or server meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.

 ## Install Gluu Server Package

 ### Ubuntu Server 14.04.x